parkseeh/Harmonize/README.md

   - [MR Plots](#plots)

 ## <a id="notes" /> Notes

-To illustrate how to perform two sample MR, we will reproduce the analysis realized in the article [Mendelian randomisation study of smoking, alcohol and coffee drinking in relation to Parkinson's disease](https://pubmed-ncbi-nlm-nih-gov.proxy.insermbiblio.inist.fr/34633332/).

-In this script, we use the TwoSampleMR R package.
-Please check this site to have more details: https://mrcieu.github.io/TwoSampleMR/
+The use of external Summary Statistics in genome-wide association study (GWAS) can significantly increase the size and diversity of the sample, increasing the power to detect association analysis.
+However, due to batch effects, genotyping errors, and the use of different genotyping platforms, the aggregation of multiple GWAS summary statistics can be quite challenging and difficult.
+If these GWAS summary statistics are not carefully quality controlled, the incorrect results might be derived when performing meta-analysis.

+## <a id="purpose" /> Purpose
+The purpose of this package is to provide the data harmonization pipeline that allows users check the quality of GWAS summary statistics before performing a meta-analysis.

-For more information on this script, please contact cloe.domenighetti@inserm.fr
+For more information on this script, please contact seehyun.park@inserm.fr

 ## <a id="theory" /> What is Mendelian Randomization?